 About

-From 2014 to 2022, Kathleen was a video journalist for The Irish Times, directing, shooting, and editing hundreds of videos for online.
-She has covered a wide range of subjects, including Ireland’s abortion and gay marriage referendums, sexual assault on college campuses, national elections, and grassroots environmental activism.
-She has worked abroad, covering stories about migration in Bangladesh, Greece, and France.
+From 2014 to 2022, Kathleen was a video journalist for The Irish Times, directing, shooting, and editing hundreds of videos on a wide range of subjects, including Ireland’s abortion and marriage equality referendums, sexual assault on college campuses, national elections, grassroots environmental activism, and migration in Bangladesh, Greece, and France.
 In 2021, she was named Video Journalist of the Year by the NewsBrands Journalism Awards for Third Wave, a short documentary about healthcare workers battling a surge of Covid-19 cases in a Dublin hospital.
 In 2020, she won the Justice Media Award for TV/Video for The Push, a short about the fight for same-sex marriage and reproductive rights in Northern Ireland.

 Born and raised in the United States, Kathleen has lived in Ireland since 2006.